 I was delightfully surprised when the frozen leaves fell off the stems, and even happier when I tried using some of the frozen rosemary and thyme leaves and discovered they were nearly as good as fresh.
 Try this if you have rosemary and thyme in your garden and live where there’s a cold winter, and I think you’ll like the result.

-Cut some thyme branches.
-Herbs should be washed in cold water and either spun dry or blotted dry with paper towels.
+To freeze rosemary or thyme, start by cutting some stems with leaves of rosemary or thyme.
+Make them short enough they’ll fit into a ziploc bag.
+The herbs should be washed in cold water and either spun dry or blotted dry with paper towels.

 Put rosemary in small Ziploc bag.

 Use a separate Ziploc bag for the thyme.
 Let thyme and rosemary stay in the freezer for several weeks.